It's only happening in half the world. The rest of us can keep using plastic sticks. (Don't they know about ocean currents?)

-There is something very strange, however, about Johnson & Johnson’s decision.
+There is something extraordinary, however, about Johnson & Johnson’s decision.
 The company is only switching from plastic to paper sticks in half the world.
 So stores in Europe will get paper-only sticks, but it seems that Australia, North America, and Asia will continue to stock plastic.
-Currently there is no mention of whether or not the change will be happening elsewhere.
+Currently, there is no mention of whether or not the change will be happening elsewhere.

-The other irritating thing is that cotton buds, whether plastic or paper, are an example of a utterly superfluous product – something we don’t even need to manufacture in the first place.
-Doing away with them altogether would be a better way of professing concern for the planet – not only for the oceans, but also for the cotton fields that soak up most of the world’s agrochemicals.
+The other irritating thing is that cotton buds, whether plastic or paper, are an example of an utterly superfluous product – something we don’t even need to manufacture in the first place.
+Doing away with them all together would be a better way of professing concern for the planet – not only for the oceans but also for the cotton fields that soak up most of the world’s agrochemicals.

 Ocean plastic pollution is a problem of the commons – something for which we all must take responsibility, no matter where we live.